QBI-Software/OPEXUploader/README.md

 This generates reports of processed data, grouped by parameter or group (AIT,MIT,LIT) for further analysis.
 Currently, just Blood and CANTAB data.

 1. From the File Menu, Select "Generate Reports"
-1. Check the "Deltas" if you also want the changes between intervals
+1. Check the "Deltas" if you also want the changes from baseline
 1. Select the Output directory
 1. Click on **'Generate'**